dxc-technology/halstack-angular/projects/dxc-ngx-cdk/src/lib/dxc-button/README.md

 ## Overview

-The DXC Button Component is clickable element.
+The DXC Button Component is a clickable element.

 ## Usage